A full-term pregnancy lasts 40 weeks on average.

 1) Increased frequency of Urination:

-Right from the start of pregnancy, your urinary patterns start to show changes; most women experience more frequently an urge to urinate than usual.
+Right from the start of pregnancy, your urinary patterns start to show changes; most women experience an urge to urinate more than usual.

-Though it is one of the most commonly experienced pregnancy symptoms, one can’t do much more than just going to the bathroom again and again.
+Though it is one of the most commonly experienced pregnancy symptoms, one can’t do much more than just going to the bathroom repeatedly.

 One might think drinking lesser water could help the situation, but that is not true!